Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 WhatToMine or ASIC Miner Value

-Checking whether a particular piece of equipment makes sense given the current difficulty and energy costs.
+Checking whether a given piece of equipment is worthwhile at the current difficulty and energy cost.

 Braiins Calculator